 Where the distance between 2 or more children's homes and the school is the same, random allocation will be used to decide between them.
 This process will be independently verified.

-Names in sealed envelopes, name of one child per envelope, will be randomly drawn out of a hat, and the process will be overseen by a person independent of the school and Trust.
+Names will be placed in a sealed envelope, one envelope per named child, which will be randomly drawn out of a hat.
+The process will be overseen by a person independent of the school and Trust.